hellozee/Dhawni/Readme.md

 * Music suggestion based on sentimental analysis.

 ## Features
+* Operate your system with your Voice.
+* Sentimental Analysis
+* Friendly Chat.
+* Linux distribution adviser
+* Music adviser based on the user mood and other factors.

 ## Technology Stack
 * Python
 * Wit API
 * Snowboy Library: To detect keywords
 * Sounder: Python Library

+## Demonstration
+* User voice is fed into the system
+* The system converts the user voice into text stream.
+* Text stream is tokenized.
+* Commands are filtered out and specific modules based on the commands are called.

+"Open the Browser" --> ['Open', 'the', 'Browser'] --> Command for opening he browser.

 ## References/Resources
 * https://pypi.org/project/SpeechRecognition/